Manu Vatuvei: Importation of methamphetamine

 In late 2020, media were reporting that a sportsman was facing a number of methamphetamine-related charges, but had ongoing name suppression.
 On 2 May 2021, Vatuvei announced through his social media that he was the sportsman in the case, and that he had been charged with possessing methamphetamine for supply and importing the Class A drug in December 2019.
 On 6 October 2021, Vatuvei pleaded guilty to importing methamphetamine into New Zealand and in March 2022 he was sentenced to three years and seven months in prison.
 Vatuvei's brother was also sentenced on the same charges, and received seven years and two months in prison.

 In May 2023, Vatuvei was granted early parole.
 It was announced that he would take a volunteer role with the Warriors, counseling young players on career decisions and making good choices.

 Personal life

-Vatuvei married his wife in 2009, and together they have five daughters.
+Vatuvei married his wife in 2009, and together they have seven children.